Normalized solutions for a nonlinear Dirac equation: Introduction

 The search of normalized solutions, in particular such that $\int \abs{\psi}^{2} = 1$, is quite natural since $\abs{\Psi(t,x)}^{2}$ can be interpreted as the probability density of the position of the electron at point $x$ and time $t$.
 The problem is also an interesting mathematical one, and a lot of work has been devoted to finding normalized solutions for nonlinear Schr\"odinger equations, see \cite{Stuart_1982, Cazenave_Lions_1982, Berestycki_Lions_1983, Lions_1984, Lions_1984-1} and more recently \cite{Jeanjean_1997, Jeanjean_Lu_2019, Hirata_Tanaka_2019, Molle_Riey_Verzini_2022, Dovetta_Serra_Tilli_2023}.
 The main approach to finding normalized solutions for this class of problems is by minimization (usually a nontrivial one) or other min-max procedures of a suitable functional on the unit sphere of $L^{2}$.

 Very little is known about the existence via variational methods of normalized solutions for equations involving the Dirac operator.
 In this case the functional associated is strongly indefinite and a direct minimization on the sphere in $L^{2}$ is not possible.

+A first result on this topic is the one by Buffoni and Jeanjean \cite{Buffoni_Jeanjean_1993}, dealing with semilinear elliptic equations giving rise to a strongly indefinite functional.
+Later Esteban and S\'er\'e in \cite{Esteban_Sere_1999} proved the existence of infinitely many solutions for the Dirac-Fock equation, which describes the self-interaction of $N$ electrons around a fixed nucleus.
+A solution for this problem is a set of $N$ orthonormal functions which solve an equation with the Dirac operator and a nonlocal nonlinear term.
+The orthonormal solutions are found with variational methods using a penalization method.
+A similar penalization method has been used in the paper \cite{Buffoni_Esteban_Sere_2006} to find normalized solutions for a strongly indefinite problem not involving the Dirac operator.

-On this problem we recall here the paper by Esteban and S\'er\'e \cite{Esteban_Sere_1999} dealing with the Dirac-Fock equation and more recently the paper \cite{CotiZelati_Nolasco_2019}, dealing with the problem of an electron interacting with a nuclei and its own electric field, \cite{Nolasco_2021} where the existence of a normalized solutions for the Dirac-Maxwell system is proved, \cite{CotiZelati_Nolasco_2023} dealing with a Klein-Gordon-Dirac system and \cite{Ding_Yu_Zhao_2023}, where Ding, Yu and Zhao consider a nonlinearity of the form $F(\phi) = K(x) \abs{\phi}^{\alpha}$, $\alpha \in (2,\frac{8}{3})$ with $K(x) \to 0$ as $\abs{x} \to +\infty$.
-Let us also recall the paper \cite{Buffoni_Esteban_Sere_2006} where normalized solutions for a strongly indefinite problem -- not involving the Dirac operator -- are found.
+Recent results on the existence of normalized solutions for strongly indefinite problems involving the Dirac operator are contained in \cite{CotiZelati_Nolasco_2019}, dealing with the problem of an electron interacting with a nuclei and its own electric field, \cite{Nolasco_2021} where the existence of a normalized solutions for the Dirac-Maxwell system is proved, \cite{CotiZelati_Nolasco_2023} dealing with a Klein-Gordon-Dirac system and \cite{Ding_Yu_Zhao_2023}, where Ding, Yu and Zhao consider a nonlinearity of the form $F(\phi) = K(x) \abs{\phi}^{\alpha}$, $\alpha \in (2,\frac{8}{3})$ with $K(x) \to 0$ as $\abs{x} \to +\infty$.

-Let us now state our assumptions: we will assume that $F \in C^{2}(\mathbb{C}^{4},\mathbb{R})$ is such that the following holds for some $\alpha \in (2,\frac{8}{3}]$, $R > 0$ and $\bar{\gamma} > 0$
+Let us now state our assumptions: we will assume that $F \in C^{2}(\mathbb{C}^{4},\mathbb{R})$ is such that the following holds for some $\alpha \in (2,\frac{8}{3}]$ and $R > 0$

-and also that, for some $\rho > 0$ and $\nu \in (\frac{\alpha}{2}, \frac{3}{2})$
+and also that, for some $\rho > 0$, $\bar{\gamma} > 0$ and $\nu \in (\frac{\alpha}{2}, \frac{3}{2})$

 We also assume that $\xi > 3$ is such that for all $\zeta > 0$ there is a $C_{\zeta}$ such that for all $\phi \in \mathbb{C}^{4}$